Becoming more Cyber Resilient

 Is your organisation talking about cyber resilience?
 Do you know what it is and what it means for you?

 Being “cyber resilient” is both the prevention of cyber breaches and also making sure that if a breach occurs that you are able to respond without losing business continuity.
-A cyber breach isn’t necessarily a ‘hack’, but it is any incident in which data is lost or stolen, including; accidental loss or theft of hardware, social engineering or phishing.
-The types of data could include financial data, security data or personal data – such as your customer’s contact details.’
+A cyber breach isn’t necessarily a ‘hack’, but it is any incident in which data is lost or stolen, including; accidental loss of files or hardware, social engineering, phishing or more targeted attacks.
+The types of data could include financial data, security data or personal data – such as your customer’s contact details.

 Kyle Usher, Digital Change Manager, SCVO